Alibaba-backed facial recognition startup Megvii raises $750 million – TechCrunch

 China is on track to overtake the United States in AI on various fronts.
 Buoyed by a handful of mega-rounds, Chinese AI startups accounted for 48 percent of all AI fundings in 2017, surpassing those in the U.S. for the first time, shows data collected by CB Insights.
 An analysis released in March by the Allen Institute for Artificial Intelligence found that China is rapidly closing in on the U.S. by the amount of AI research papers published and the influence thereof.

-A critical caveat to China’s flourishing AI landscape is, as the New York Times and other publications have pointed out, the government’s use of the technology.
+A critical caveat to China’s flourishing AI landscape is, as The New York Times and other publications have pointed out, the government’s use of the technology.
 While facial recognition has helped the police trace missing children and capture suspects, there have been concerns around its use as a surveillance tool.

 Megvii’s new funding round arrives just days after a Human Rights Watch report listed it as a technology provider to the Integrated Joint Operations Platform, a police app allegedly used to collect detailed data from a largely Muslim minority group in China’s far west province of Xinjiang.
 Megvii denied any links to the IJOP database per a Bloomberg report.

-Kai-Fu Lee, a world-renowned AI expert and investor who was Google’s former China head, warned that any country in the world has the capacity to abuse AI, adding that China also uses the technology to transform retail, education, urban traffic among other sectors.
+Kai-Fu Lee, a world-renowned AI expert and investor who was Google’s former China head, warned that any country in the world has the capacity to abuse AI, adding that China also uses the technology to transform retail, education and urban traffic among other sectors.

 Megvii has attracted a rank of big-name investors in and outside China to date.
-Participants in its Series D include Bank of China Group Investment Limited, the central bank’s wholly-owned subsidiary focused on investments, and ICBC Asset Management (Global), the offshore investment subsidiary of the Industrial and Commercial Bank of China.
+Participants in its Series E include Bank of China Group Investment Limited, the central bank’s wholly owned subsidiary focused on investments, and ICBC Asset Management (Global), the offshore investment subsidiary of the Industrial and Commercial Bank of China.

-Foreign backers in the round include a wholly-owned subsidiary of the Abu Dhabi Investment Authority, one of the world’s largest sovereign wealth funds, and Australian investment bank Macquarie Group.
+Foreign backers in the round include a wholly owned subsidiary of the Abu Dhabi Investment Authority, one of the world’s largest sovereign wealth funds, and Australian investment bank Macquarie Group.

-Megvii says its fresh proceeds will go toward the commercialization of its AI services, recruitment, as well as global expansion.
+Megvii says its fresh proceeds will go toward the commercialization of its AI services, recruitment and global expansion.

 China has been exporting its advanced AI technologies to countries around the world.
 Megvii, according to a report by the South China Morning Post from last June, was in talks to bring its software to Thailand and Malaysia.
 Last year, Yitu opened its first overseas office in Singapore to deploy its intelligence solutions to partners in Southeast Asia.
 In a similar fashion, SenseTime landed in Japan by opening an autonomous driving test park this January.